-View schedule and campus locations:
+View schedule and campus location:

-Required courses include (12 units):
+Required courses include (12 credits):

-In this course you will acquire knowledge and skills necessary to navigate and manage the mainframe and distributed computing environment using the IBM z/OS operating system.
+Acquire knowledge and skills necessary to navigate and manage the mainframe and distributed computing environment using the IBM z/OS operating system.
 Topics include interface knowledge, file system structure, system utilities and common subsystems.

-In this course you will learn database management skills for large scale enterprise systems using DB2.
+Learn database management skills for large scale enterprise systems using DB2.
 Topics include DB2 database administration, tools for managing and programming databases within the z/OS operating system, and special topics related to large scale enterprise database administration.

-This course will explore IBM Rational Developer for System z, and develop application programming skills for large scale enterprise systems.
+Explore IBM Rational Developer for System z, and develop application programming skills for large scale enterprise systems.
 Topics include JCL and COBOL for applications, Websphere application development, DB2 programming and enterprise server transaction management using CICS.

 Administration, Networking and Security for Enterprise Systems using the z/OS Operating System (3 credits)